nautsio/workshop-docker-coreos-and-consul/markdown/Installation.md

 http://nauts.io/workshop-docker-coreos-and-consul

 !SUB
+### Note
++ The hands-on instructions will ask you to achieve something, without giving you direct typing instructions
++ explore and try to find out how to do it
++ In case of emergency, consult speaker notes by pressing s

+!NOTE
+Indeed, like this.
+You may find exact typing instructions and/or file snippets.

+!SUB
 ### Prerequisites
 + [Git] [+ GitBash for Windows]
 + [VirtualBox] 4.3.10 or greater.
 + [Vagrant] 1.6 or greater.
 + fleetctl installed.

 !SUB
 ### Hands-on: Start the cluster